syosifov/EpayRD/README.md

 This is an experimental project to test the link of React - Django application to Epay.
-More information is available in the [Manual](manual.pdf) in Bulgarian.
+More information is available in the [Manual.pdf](manual.pdf) in Bulgarian.
+Just to let you know, the file contains hyperlinks that don't work when you open it via GitHub.